-The road levels out after leaving the Otways and enters narrow, flat scrubby escarpment lands that fall away to sheer, 70m cliffs along the coast between Princetown and Peterborough – a distinct change of scene.
-This is Port Campbell National Park, home to the Twelve Apostles, and the most famous and most photographed stretch of the Great Ocean Road.
+East of the Otways, the Great Ocean Road levels out and enters narrow, flat, scrubby escarpment lands that fall away to sheer, 70m-high cliffs along the coast between Princetown and Peterborough – a distinct change of scene.
+This is Port Campbell National Park, home to the Twelve Apostles, the most famous and most photographed stretch of the Great Ocean Road.

 However, don't for a moment think that the Twelve Apostles constitute the road's end point.
 There's a string of iconic rock stacks west of Port Campbell, some arguably more scenic than the apostles themselves, among them the Bay of Islands and London Bridge.